Updated November 5, 2019

-The distance separating Mendoza from Santiago is about 230 miles (370km), but since you’re crossing the second highest mountain range in the world, the actual travel time is over seven hours.
-Most people would fly, but what an opportunity to experience the Andes Mountains at close range!
+The distance separating Mendoza from Santiago is about 230 miles (370km), but since you’re crossing the second-highest mountain range in the world, the actual travel time is over seven hours.
+Most people would fly, but what an opportunity to experience such a unique border crossing and seeing the Andes Mountains at close range!

 To service most customers, the lines for crossing the Andes by bus have segmented their service level from pretty basic to “Executive Class.”
 I selected Executive Class because at the equivalent of about US$30.00 for a one-way ticket, what have you got to lose?
 The sales pitch for the bus service also appealed to me, “seats that recline to flatbeds, snacks, drinks and dinner, movies, onboard charging stations.”
 OK, sold!
 The only thing missing on this particular bus was Wi-Fi, although other long-distance buses we took did offer Wi-Fi.

 The central bus station in downtown Mendoza is noisy, crowded and hectic as are most bus stations around the world.
 The vendor stalls sell a variety of local food and the standard cheap tourist trinkets.

 To board the bus, you must present both your passport and the ticket confirmation you received when you purchased your ticket online.
 That confirmation is your ticket.
 Don’t assume, as I did, that your ticket confirmation is an e-ticket allowing you to board when you arrive at the bus station.
 If you lose that confirmation, it’s the equivalent of losing your ticket and you will have to buy another one.

-To our delight, the bus had everything exactly as advertised; roomy, plush seats that turned into beds with pillows and blankets.
+To our delight, the bus had everything exactly as advertised: roomy, plush seats that turned into beds with pillows and blankets.
 Snacks were plentiful and lunch was tasty.
 Beverages were available throughout the trip.
 The bathroom was adequate.
 The movies were silly but they’re sure to entertain children on a long trip.

 You are surrounded by snow-capped mountains, deep gorges formed by rivers flowing over millennia, pristine mountain lakes, and thick pine forests.
 The view is so impressive, it’s like watching a live National Geographic special from your private picture window.
 All the while you’re saying to yourself, “Hey, I’m crossing the Andes.”
 That’s up there with seeing the Great Wall or the Egyptian Pyramids for the first time.All the while you’re saying to yourself, “Hey, I’m crossing the Andes...by bus.”
 Click To Tweet

 Besides the mountain views, you also see interesting sights like a natural bridge used by the native populations for centuries, herds of alpacas and lonely little cargo trains chugging away in the vast expanse.